Defensive attribution hypothesis

-The defensive attribution hypothesis (or bias, theory, or simply defensive attribution) is a social psychological term where an observer attributes the causes for a mishap to minimize their fear of being a victim or a cause in a similar situation.
-The attributions of blame are negatively correlated to similarities between the observer and the people involved in the mishap, i.e. more responsibility is attributed to the people involved who are dissimilar to the observer.
-Assigning responsibility allows the observer to believe that the mishap was controllable and thus preventable.
+The defensive attribution hypothesis (or bias, theory, or simply defensive attribution) is a social psychological term where an observer attributes the causes for a misfortune to minimize their fear of being a victim or a cause in a similar situation.
+The attributions of blame are negatively correlated to similarities between the observer and the people involved in the misfortune, i.e. more responsibility is attributed to the people involved who are dissimilar to the observer.
+Assigning responsibility allows the observer to believe that the misfortune was controllable and thus preventable.

-A defensive attribution may also be used to protect the person's self-esteem if, despite everything, the mishap does occur, because blame can be assigned to the "other" (person or situation).
+A defensive attribution may also be used to protect the person's self-esteem if, despite everything, the misfortune does occur, because blame can be assigned to the "other" (person or situation).
 The use of defensive attributions is considered a cognitive bias because an individual will change their beliefs about a situation based upon their motivations or desires rather than the factual characteristics of the situation.